SSWConsulting/SSW.Rules.Content/rules/who-is-in-charge-of-keeping-the-schedule/rule.md

 ### 3. Names

-Draw yourself a rough diagram of the room, start with intros an then go around the room and write people's names down for future reference.
+Draw yourself a rough diagram of the room, start with intros and then go around the room and write people's names down for future reference.
 It will make speaking to them later a lot more personal if you can learn their name.

 **Tip:** Draw the table layout before people arrive - it's faster.
 It's also easy if you draw the view you see looking at the audience.